rinne/node-rndgen/README.md

 RndGen.prototype.rand()
 -----------------------

-Retrurn a random number x greater or equal to 0 but less than 1.
+Return a random number x greater or equal to 0 but less than 1.

 Because of javascript number type, rand() function can return 2^53 different values and of course they can be enumerated.
 You'd be